 “What is wrong with me?
 How come?
 The very good that I want to do, I do not do.
 That which I don’t want to do, is precisely what I do.”

-Not that Paul violated the Law, because he did not, although followed it, not perfectly.
+Not that Paul violated the Law, because he did not, although he followed it, not perfectly.
 He was referring to dilemma in decision-making between two equally compelling choices beyond and unrelated to the Law.
 This verse should not be used to justify violating the Law.
-Rather, he found himself inadequate in many respect, having a body of flesh, thereby emphasizing the need for a change to immortal body.
+Rather, he found himself inadequate in many respect, having a flesh-composed, thereby emphasizing the need for a change to immortal body.

 With the limits and boundaries already set in all creation, it is obvious that we are not “empowered” to go farther than our physical limits.
 Somehow, we are made to realize by the vast human experience, that humans are created but lacking in capabilities and full potential.
 Undoubtedly, everything can only be done by someone or something within endowed abilities.